tsahota/NMproject/cran-comments.md

 * Expanded Description field of the package.
 * Removed options(warn=-1) statements.
 * Removed examples from non-exported functions.
-* Added \value entries to all .Rd files
 * Restrained multi-core to use a single core in the vignettes and tests.
 * Apologies, I cannot see where I am modifying .GlobalEnv.
 I